InbalBen-Lulu/Gmail-Clone/README.md

 ## 📝 Notes
 - Both the Bloom Filter and the blacklist are saved to disk after every update.
-- On startup, the program automatically loads the previously saved Bloom Filter and blacklist.
+- On startup, the program automatically loads the previously saved Bloom Filter and blacklist, **only if** the parameters specified in the first input line match the previous configuration.
 - Invalid input lines are ignored.
 - The program automatically handles false positives by checking the real blacklist when needed.
 - False positives may occur, but false negatives are not possible.
-- The program is designed following SOLID principles to allow future extensions.

 ---